Towards Exploring Fairness in Visual Transformer based Natural and GAN Image Detection Systems: Results and analysis

-The bottom portion of the table \ref{table_3bias_vit} presents the results of pairwise measures of bias analysis of ViT for both GAN and Real classes.
-In the gender domain, for class GAN, the negative ACS value for the Female vs. Male pair shows that the prediction intensities of the female group are higher than males.
+The bottom portion of the same table \ref{table_3bias_vit} presents the results of pairwise measures of bias analysis of ViT for both GAN and Real classes.
+In the gender domain, for class GAN, the negative value of the measure ACS for the Female vs. Male pair (F$\times$M) shows that the prediction intensities of the female group are higher than males.
 The measure DP has a low value, but since it is not less than the threshold of 0.80 this measure does not report bias in the Female vs. Male pair.
-EO has a high value and does not report bias in GAN predictions of Female vs. Male pair.
-For class Real, positive ACS for Female vs. Male pair shows that the prediction intensities of the male group are higher than females.
+The measure EO has a high value and does not report gender bias in class GAN predictions.
+For the class Real, positive ACS for Female vs. Male pair shows that the prediction intensities of the male group are higher than females.
 The measures DP and EO have low values.
-But since DP is not lower than the threshold 0.80, it does not report bias in Real predictions of Female vs. Male pair.
+But since DP is not lower than the threshold of 0.80, it does not report gender bias in class Real predictions.

-In the racial domain for class GAN, the positive ACS value for Dark skin vs. Light skin pair shows that the prediction intensities of the light skin group are higher than dark skin.
-The measure DP has a low value, but since it is not less than the threshold of 0.80 this measure does not report bias in this pair.
-EO has a high value and does not report bias in GAN predictions of this pair.
+In the racial domain, for class GAN, the positive ACS value for Dark skin vs. Light skin pair {(D$\times$L)} shows that the prediction intensities of the light skin group are higher than dark skin.
+The measure DP has a low value, but since it is not less than the threshold of 0.80, this measure does not report racial bias.
+EO has a high value and does not report racial bias in the class GAN predictions.
 For the class Real, negative ACS for the pair shows that the prediction intensities of the dark skin group are higher than light skin.
-The measures DP and EO have low values, where DP is not lower than the threshold of 0.80 and hence do not report bias in Real predictions of this pair.
+The measures DP and EO have low values, where DP is not lower than the threshold of 0.80, and hence do not report racial bias in the class Real predictions.

-In the affective domain, for class GAN, the positive ACS value for the Non-smiling vs. Smiling pair shows that the prediction intensities of the smiling group are higher than the non-smiling group.
-The measure DP has a low value, but since it is not less than the threshold of 0.80 this measure does not report bias in this pair.
-EO has a high value and does not report bias in GAN predictions of this pair.
+In the affective domain, for class GAN, the positive ACS value for the Non-smiling vs. Smiling pair {(Ns$\times$S)} shows that the prediction intensities of the smiling group are higher than the non-smiling group.
+The measure DP has a low value, but since it is not less than the threshold of 0.80, this measure does not report bias in this pair.
+EO has a high value and does not report bias in {the class} GAN predictions of this pair.
 For the class Real, negative ACS for the pair shows that the prediction intensities of the non-smiling group are higher than the smiling group.
 The measures DP and EO have low values.
-But since DP is not lower than the threshold of 0.80 and hence do not report bias in Real predictions of this pair.
+But since DP is not lower than the threshold of 0.80, {this measure} do not report bias in Real predictions of this pair.